TAPR/DTMF_Shield/README.md

 This code and designs all came from Larry Anderton, WA7YLI.
 It is released with his expressed permission.

+# Not a programmer?
+Maybe you want Larry's original software download: https://github.com/user-attachments/files/18283761/Kenwood.TM742.Programmer.PublishedRelease.zip
+Maybe you want the latest with all the rearchitecture and bugfixes: https://github.com/user-attachments/files/18283761/Kenwood.TM742.Programmer.PublishedRelease.zip

+If you want to check out the published releases, and you are viewing this file in the main project page of this repository, look to the right edge of the browser window, where you will see a black section titled 'Releases'.
+The latest release is at the top.
+Just click on 'latest' to go see its assets.
+In general, download and unzip the zip file that you find into a directory of its own.
+Run the setup.exe file that you find.

+# a programmer, or very curious...

 Many thanks to Curt Mills, WE7U, 'the Xastir Guy', who loaned me his functional TM742 Programmer unit, so that I could test my built boards initially, and to know correct from incorrect, or unexpected, behavior.